PG Diploma in VLSI Design & ASIC Verification

 Digital Hardware Familiarization – 40 hrs. – 10 Days – 2 weeks

-Analog Electronics: Ohm’s Law, RC Circuits, Power Supply Basics Diodes, Rectifiers, Zener & Clamping Circuits BJTs and MOSFETs (Switching & Amplification
+Analog Electronics: Ohm’s Law, RC Circuits, Power Supply Basics Diodes, Rectifiers, Zener & Clamping Circuits BJTs and MOSFETs (Switching & Amplification, CMOS

 Operational Amplifiers (Op-Amps), Filters, Comparators Digital Electronics & Logic Design: Number Systems & Boolean Algebra Logic Gates, Multiplexers, Encoders/Decoders